The 10 Best Insulated Screwdriver Sets

 video play icon

 This wiki has been updated 34 times since it was first published in December of 2016.
 Because of the frequent, close proximity to live power, electricians have one of the most dangerous jobs in the construction industry.
 For this reason, insulated hand tools, like these screwdriver sets, have long since been a mainstay for prudent professionals, providing protection against up to 1,000 volts AC.
 Just be sure to verify their voltage ratings, styles and sizes before you order.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Greenlee 0153-01-INS